riveriswild/riveriswild/README.md

 # 💫About Me :

-- 🔭 I'm currently working on full-stack web apps with DRF & React
+- 🔭 I'm currently working as a fullstack web developer w/ DRF & Vue
 - 🌱 I'm learning Golang at the moment
 - 👯 I'm always looking to collaborate on any project.
 Team work is dream work!
-- 📫 How to reach me: tg @dearcaptain
+- 📫 How to reach me: riveriswild@icloud.com
 - ⚡ Not a pro but aspiring to become one